olaoluwaolu/low-resource-lang-id/README.md

 | Test utterances                  |   203    |   394    |  254  | **851**    |

 **Table: Dataset statistics across the three languages**
+_Note: there might be slight variations in the computed results, but they should not deviate greatly from this table_

 </p>